Juvenile arrested in Fayetteville shooting death

 FAYETTEVILLE -- Police say they have arrested a male juvenile in connection with the shooting death of a woman Thursday night.

-According to information from the Police Department, a teen was been arrested in connection with manslaughter, tampering with physical evidence and being a minor in possession of a firearm.
+According to information from the Police Department, a teen has been arrested in connection with manslaughter, tampering with physical evidence and being a minor in possession of a firearm.

 The investigation is continuing.